guoquheweilai/FCND-Term1-P4-Building-an-Estimator/README.md

 #### 3.2 De-tune your controller to successfully fly the final desired box trajectory with your estimator and realistic sensors.
 - Step 6: Adding Your Controller
-Video after using my previous controller and tuned control parameters.
+Video after using my previous controller and getting the control parameters tuned.
 11_GPSUpdate_After_Using_Previous_Controller_and_Parameters
 ![11_GPSUpdate_After_Using_Previous_Controller_and_Parameters](./videos/11_GPSUpdate_After_Using_Previous_Controller_and_Parameters.gif)